Rolakamin/E-Commerce-Data-Analysis/README.md

   ### Product Performance Analysis

-  **Objective:** To identify the best-selling, most profitable, and most expensive products, providing insights to optimize inventory management, improve marketing strategies, and maximize revenue and profit.
+  **Objective:** To identify the best-selling, frequently paired, and most expensive products, providing insights to optimize inventory management, enhance marketing strategies, and improve cross-selling
+                 opportunities.

   1. What are the best-selling products?